Dunking-Dunk/nlp-v2v/README.md

 ### 1. Agent (Voice AI)
 - Located in `/agent/`
 - Built with Python and LiveKit Agents
-- Uses Deepgram for speech-to-text and text-to-speech
+- Uses Deepgram for speech-to-text and Google for text-to-speech
-- Uses Google Gemini for natural language processing
+- Integrates with WebSockets for real-time updates
-- Handles real-time voice conversations with callers
+- Handles real-time voice conversations with candidates
-- Designed to detect emergencies, extract crucial information, and provide appropriate guidance
+- Designed to conduct interviews, ask technical questions, and provide feedback
+- Stores interview data including transcripts, feedback, and scoring

 ### 2. Frontend
 - Located in `/frontend/`
-- Built with React, TypeScript, and Vite
+- Built with React 19, TypeScript, and Vite
+- Uses TailwindCSS and Radix UI components for styling
+- Socket.io for real-time communication
-- Provides a user interface for interacting with the system
+- Provides a user interface for managing interviews and viewing results
 - Connected to the backend through API endpoints

 ### 3. Backend API
 - Located in `/backend-express/`
-- Built with Express, TypeScript, and Prisma
+- Built with Express, TypeScript, and Prisma ORM
 - Manages data persistence and business logic
 - Provides API endpoints for the frontend
+- Uses Socket.io for real-time updates
-- Integrates with the agent for call handling
+- Integrates with the agent for interview handling

 ## Features

-- **Multi-service emergency handling**: Supports ambulance, police, and fire emergency responses
+- **Professional technical interviews**: Conducts thorough software engineering interviews
-- **Real-time voice interaction**: Natural conversation with callers using AI voice technology
+- **Real-time voice interaction**: Natural conversation with candidates using AI voice technology
-- **Automatic dispatch**: Intelligently routes emergency calls to appropriate services
-- **Emotion detection**: Adapts tone based on caller distress level
-- **Multi-language support**: Handles Tamil, English, and Hindi
-- **Background noise analysis**: Detects critical sounds (gunshots, sirens, crashes)
-- **Smart call prioritization**: Automatically escalates life-threatening cases
+- **Comprehensive feedback**: Provides detailed evaluation on technical skills, problem-solving, and communication
+- **Automatic transcription**: Records and stores the entire interview conversation
+- **Detailed scoring**: Evaluates candidates on multiple dimensions including technical skills, problem-solving, communication, and cultural fit
+- **WebSocket integration**: Provides real-time updates during the interview process
+- **Flexible interview configuration**: Customizable for different positions and departments

 ## Setup Instructions